-Earlier this week we unveiled your most powerful tool for scaling professional landing page creation: Instablocks.
+Earlier this year we unveiled your most powerful tool for scaling professional post-click landing page creation: Instablocks.

 We’re excited about them.
 New users are excited about them (see Crunchbase quote in the official announcement).
 And if you’re an Instapage customer, you should be too.
 Today we’re going to show you why, but first…

 A surprising statistic on post-click landing page creation

 The days when people coded their own post-click landing pages are gone, right?
 Why waste resources building each page from scratch when you can do it in the time it takes your coffee to brew?